-How you vote is a personal decision, but unions of working people like yours did the research, conducted interviews, and recommend these in the Oct.
-8th and Nov.
-5th municipal elections.
+How you vote is a personal decision, but unions of working people like yours did the research, conducted interviews, and recommend these candidates in the March 3, 2020 primary election.

 Several union members are running for office in local elections that will be decided Nov.
 7, 2017, including Braxton Winston II, a member of IATSE Local 322 in Charlotte.
 How you vote is a personal decision, but we hope you’ll back Braxton and these other candidates.

 We’ve endorsed Sabra Jean Faires for NC Supreme Court and Alma Adams for the 12th Congressional District.
 Here’s everything else you need to know about voting in the June 7th primary.